snickell/universal/README.md

 ## Precedent for the universal program: Smalltalk

-The closest equivalent I know of is 1972's Smalltalk, another sort of universal program.
+Smalltalk is another sort of universal program.

 Similarities:
 - Smalltalk is simultaneously a programming environment and the program being written just like our universal program.
 - A Smalltalk "program" has its real state is not in code, but in a smalltalk image (which contains code!).
-The LLM's context is very similar to a smalltalk image in this regard.
+The LLM's contextis very similar to a smalltalk image in this regard.
 It contains the instructions you gave it to describe how it works, but also the state of all the objects in its world.
 - Smalltalk programs are built using message-passing between objects as the primary mediator of computation.
 The universal program also operates on message passing, between the LLM and the user, and between the objects we call agents.

-## Personal Computers, at last
+## Personal Computers, at last?

 Smalltalk already had a massive impact on computers as we know them, but many of its aspirations were also lost.
 Computing today is impersonal, and inflexible.